rocicorp/undo/README.md

 ## <b>undo</b>

 Executes the undo function of the current entry in the undoRedo stack.
+If the current entry has `isGroup` equal `true` it will check the upcoming undo entry-- if it also has `isGroup` equal `true` the function will recursively call `undo` until it runs into a entry that has `isGroup` equal `false`.

 ---

 ## <b>redo</b>

 Executes the redo function of the current entry in the undoRedo stack.
+If the current entry has `isGroup` equal `true` it will check the upcoming redo entry-- if it also has `isGroup` equal `true` the function will recursively call `redo` until it runs into a entry that has `isGroup` equal `false`.

+---

+## <b>startGroup</b>

+Sets the undo manager to mark all subsequent added entries `isGroup` to `true`

+---

+---

+## <b>endGroup</b>

+Sets the undo manager to mark all subsequent added entries `isGroup` to `false`

 ---